 What Does a Trustee Owe to the Trust and Beneficiaries?

 The trustee has a legal duty of loyalty to the beneficiary, and there’s a fiduciary relationship between the two.
 The trustee must act without a personal economic conflict.
-This can be breached when a transaction is made that only benefits the trustee, not the beneficiary.
+This responsibility is breached when a transaction is made that only benefits the trustee, not the beneficiary.
 The trustee must act in the beneficiary’s best interests and in good faith.

-A settlor (the person creating the trust) must choose a trustee carefully because of the potential for fraud, waste, and abuse.
+A settlor (the person creating the trust) should carefully choose a trustee to avoid the risk that the trustee will engage in fraud, waste, and abuse.
 A trust may incorporate ways to discourage or prevent fraud, such as strictly limiting what a trustee can do or having more than one trustee approve how assets and proceeds are spent.
 No matter the situation, if a crooked trustee is motivated enough, they can find a way to steal trust assets.

 How Can Trust Fraud Be Proven in Court?